FREE Penwortham Primary School iPhone & Android App

 The objectives of each session are delivered in a creative manner via: drama, discussion of scenarios, through talk partners, books, images, videos or even specialist presenters.

-Pupils work together to achieve a collaborative outcome.
-Outcomes are recorded in the class's own well-being journey journal that features our strapline – It’s all about me and you’.
-This is a scrapbook style book that will follow them all the way through the school so they can always refer back to any aspects of their well-being learning if the need arises.
-It sits in the book corner so that pupils can access it at any time.
+Pupils work together to deliver a collaborative activities which may include diamond 9’s, scaling activities, top tips and many other creative outcomes.
+These outcomes are shared in the class's own Well-being journey journal that features our strapline - It’s all about me and you.
+This is a scrapbook style book that will follow them all the way through the school so they can always refer back to any aspects of their Well-being learning if the need arises.
+It sits in the book corner.
+The book is also used by the SLT if a pupil needs to reflect on their behaviour choices.

 Some aspects of the RHE curriculum are delivered in other subjects e.g. healthy eating in science and online safety in computing.
 To ensure all pupils understand that all subjects can support their well-being, stickers that feature the subject title and the strapline – ‘It’s all about me and you’ - are placed next to any well-being focused work.